 "Christopher," he whispered, and his voice pulled me free.
 I shifted in his embrace, relaxing, but I didn't pull away.
 He didn't let go.
 He only murmured, "Was it too fast?"

 I shook my head.
-"No…it felt right…like it was meant to converge and go onwards and upwards…and I was scared."
+"No…it felt right…like it was meant to go onwards and upwards…and I was scared."

 I pulled back a little and looked up at him.
 I felt foolish.
 "I suppose so."